civictechsweden/civictech.se/_hackathons/hackathon-3-en.md

 ## CivicTechSweden's hackathons
 Civic tech is about creating technical solutions for the good of society.
 All around the world there are civic tech communities taking on challenges in society and offering their time and knowledge to solve them.
 We want a community like that to be strong in Sweden as well!
 We want to gather coders, designers, activists and anyone who thinks civic tech sounds exciting and important in this hackathon and our future hackathons.

 Civic tech don’t just do the regular hackathon.
 Our purpose is not marketing a brand or evaluating the accomplishments or skills of the participants by competitions or anything like that.
-Therefor our hackathon is a chill space where we get to know each other and create things together.
+Therefor our hackathon is a chill event where we get to know each other and create things together.

 ## Reclaim the room!
 This hackathon’s theme is “Reclaim the room!”, meaning any space we enter, as well as the public space and the political space.
 We reclaim our obvious part in shaping the future by the use of technology, by meeting and making things for the common good.